-- 129. In addition to screening and assessment of projects and due diligence to assess potential partners, UNDP required attention to transparency, including transparency related to results of the screening, assessment and due diligence. - 130.
-In the context of BCtA this would have required making results of screening and assessment of the BCtA Prodoc public. - 131.
+- 131. In addition to screening and assessment of potential member initiatives and due diligence to assess potential partners, UNDP required attention to transparency, including transparency related to results of the screening, assessment and due diligence. - 132.
+In the context of BCtA this would have required making results of screening and assessment of the BCtA Prodoc public. - 133.
 At the level of engagement with potential member companies to the platform, the Policy similarly requires attention to transparency.
 'UNDP is a public organization and cooperation with the private sector must be transparent, with information on the purpose and scope of the collaboration being available to the public.
 Developing accountable and transparent governance structures, setting measurable targets, and having a robust monitoring and reviewing framework also reinforces the transparency of the partnership.
 Relevant information about the partnership should be made available on UNDP's website (Policy, pg.
 12).
-Results of such due diligence are important for communities potentially helped and harmed by the BCtA projects it is especially important to provide these communities information and an opportunity to express support for or concern about a project intended to benefit them.
-The entire BCtA project is described as community-focused, to empower those in poverty, and thus the release of project details, in appropriate languages and explained at a level where people can understand the issues, is particularly important.
+Results of such due diligence are important for communities potentially helped and harmed by the BCtA initiatives it is especially important to provide these communities information and an opportunity to express support for or concern about a potential BCtA member company initiative intended to benefit them.
+The entire BCtA project is described as community-focused, to empower those in poverty, and thus the release of BCtA member initiative details, in appropriate languages and explained at a level where people can understand the issues, is particularly important.